 What is Equine Assisted Psychotherapy?

-In Equine-Assisted Psychotherapy the therapeutic relationship between you, your social worker and the horse is used to create a safe environment where we can reflect, learn new skills, and heal from past hurts.
+In Equine-Assisted Psychotherapy the therapeutic relationship between you, your social worker and the horse is used to create a safe environment where you can reflect, learn new skills, and heal from past hurts.
 The social worker brings knowledge and expertise regarding human behaviour, horse behaviour and counselling/psychotherapy.
 The horse gently reflects back to us areas where we may not be congruent in a gentle and nonjudgmental manner, teaches us how to live in the present moment, and provides us with the opportunity to practice the skills needed to build healthy relationships with others.
 And you bring your own experiences, knowledge and expertise of where you’ve been and where you aspire to be one day.
 Together, through openness, honesty, and gentle curiosity, we learn can learn to grow, heal, and live life more authentically.

 Horses are experts at living in the present moment and can teach us how to be more mindful and how to let go of the things when they no longer serve us – two skills that can be helpful in reducing stress and improving life satisfaction.
 Horses are prey animals and because of this they have become especially attuned to recognize even the smallest changes in their environment.
 They can detect possible danger from long distances and this helps them to survive.